PitBarber/PCB_for_HandwiredKeyboards/README.md

 About the neopixel wiring, every DOUT is connected to de next DIN PCB node.

-Be carefull with VCC and GND propagation, dont do it lineal, i mean, you can connect VCC and GND eachother, no maters the order.
+Be carefull with VCC and GND propagation, dont do it lineal, i mean, you can connect VCC and GND eachother, no matters the order.
 But if you only have one connection to VCC at start and VCC propagates linear througt PCB it will experiment a fall of ~0.3V that will cause some fliker due to less voltage feeding.